-The Gulf Coast Toad (Incilius nebulifer) is one of the most common amphibians in the eastern 2/3 of the state of Texas.
-It is a common resident of residential backyards and its trilling calls can be heard in most large cities east of the Trans-Pecos on any rainy summer night.
+The Gulf Coast Toad (or Coastal Plains Toad) (Incilius nebulifer*) is one of the most common amphibians in the eastern 2/3 of the state of Texas.
+While some other toad species are not tolerant of human disturbance, the Gulf Coast Toad seems to do fine around humans.
+It is a common resident of residential backyards and its trilling calls can still be heard in most large cities east of the Trans-Pecos on any rainy summer night.

 This toad was photographed and recorded in Karnes County, Texas, after some heavy rains the preceding night.